Student Experience

 • Ping Pong Club

 This club is open to students in grades 6–8.
 It includes ping pong games and tournaments.
-The club also plays paddle ball and pickle ball on occasion.
+Club meeting days will be determined by student interest.

 500 Chestnut Ave.
 Towson, MD 21204